How to improve WordPress site speed

 3. Keep your site updated

-Make sure you are always using the latest versions of WordPress, Genesis, and all of your plugins.
+Make sure you are always using the latest versions of WordPress, Genesis or Kadence, and all of your plugins.
 Get in the habit of updating your site once per week.
 Click here for instructions on safely updating your site.

 4. Use a caching plugin

-If you aren't already using a caching plugin on your site, RUN and go get one!
+If you aren't already using a caching plugin on your site, RUN and go install one!
 It'll make a huge difference in load time.
 Caching plugins "save" your website data on the server, making pages load faster.
 The caching plugins we recommend are W3 Total Cache (free) and WP Rocket (premium).
+Or if you're using our recommended host, SiteGround, their SiteGround Optimizer plugin is fantastic!

 5. Optimize your images